Indicio-tech/aries-acapy-plugins/oid4vc/README.md

 This plugin implements [OpenID4VCI 1.0][oid4vci].
 This implementation follows the OpenID4VCI 1.0 final specification and is not backwards compatible with earlier drafts.

-## OpenID4VCI Plugin Demo with Sphereon Wallet
+## OpenID4VCI Plugin Demo

 ### Demo Overview

-This repository showcases a simplified demonstration of the OID4VCI (OpenID for Verifiable Credential Issuers) integration with the [Sphereon Wallet app](https://github.com/Sphereon-Opensource/ssi-mobile-wallet).
-Follow the steps below to run the demo successfully.
+This repository showcases a demonstration of the OID4VCI (OpenID for Verifiable Credential Issuers) integration using ACA-Py as both issuer and verifier, with Credo as the holder agent.

 ### Prerequisites

-- Sphereon Wallet App on your mobile device
 - Docker + Docker Compose
 - Ngrok Account (free tier is okay)